 Regardless of the curriculum we use, our level of Spanish, or the age of the children we teach, we all need resources and ideas.
 Spanish Playground is a source of supplemental material, activities, songs, and games.
 You will find recommendations of music and books.
 There are also links to authentic language activities which are appropriate for, or can be adapted to, Spanish language learners.
 What material is useful to you will depend on your situation, but be sure to contact me if you are looking for something specific or have questions about any of the resources mentioned on Spanish Playground.

-Materials on Spanish Playground:
+Content on Spanish Playground

 I share many of the activities that I make for my students.
 I hope they are useful or serve as examples.

 Preschool Spanish Activities

 Preschool activities involve lots of music, movement and play.
 These are some of my favorite activities to do with the littlest learners.

 Reading, and being read to, children learn vocabulary and grammar structures in context.
 Books are a crucial source of language input for children learning Spanish.

 When children play games in Spanish, they are using the language to have fun.
 Games, whether tag, rock-scissors-paper, or a card game, teach language through repetition and context.

 When children sing, they produce correct, natural Spanish.
 In choosing songs to use with my classes, I consider grammar, vocabulary, and also what is fun to sing.
 Songs with actions that reinforce meaning are particularly effective learning tools.

 There are many activities online that are designed for native Spanish speaking children.
 These can be appropriate for Spanish language learners if they are chosen carefully and images clarify the meaning of the language.
 In addition, native speaker audio is a tremendous resource for non-native speakers working with children.
 These authentic language materials, if selected carefully and supported, can be very helpful to teachers and parents.